 NEC offers an online alumni directory so that you can find alumni in professional fields, areas of study, or geographic regions that are of interest to you.
 The network is stronger when all alumni participate so please take a moment and let us know where you are and what you are doing.

 Then sign onto the database to find professional contacts or your friends from school.

 NEC has Facebook and LinkedIn Groups by region and by major.
 Join the group in your region or for your major or work with the alumni office to start a group in your area of interest.
 We want to help you connect with each other socially and professionally.
 Click here to find your region or here to find your major.

 Build the alumni community in your own backyard

 The Alumni Association works to facilitate connections among alumni throughout the United States and internationally.
-There are currently regional representatives in Chicago, Los Angeles, New Haven, CT, New York City, Portland, OR, and Portsmouth, NH.
-In addition to connecting alums in their area to each other they will answer questions and be a resource for prospective students and alums who are new to the region.
+Regional Representatives connect alumni in their area to each other, and they will answer questions and be a resource for prospective students and alumni who are new to the region.
 Click here to find your region.

 If you would like to volunteer to become a Regional Representative please contact the Office of Alumni Relations at (617) 585-1175 or firstname.lastname@example.org.